-The following Bike Path System Map identifies all existing sidewalk infrastructure and includes a proposed bike path system for the City.
+The following Bike Path System Map identifies all existing sidewalk infrastructure and includes a authorized bike path system for the City.

-See the following table for proposed sidewalk/ pathway projects including locations and funding schedule.
-The proposed investment in FY 25-26 for these projects is \$330,000.
+See the following table for authorized sidewalk/ pathway projects including locations and funding schedule.
+The authorized investment in FY 25-26 for these projects is \$330,000.